fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/getting-started/install.md

 ---
 {% include plugins/install.md %}

-Now that the plugin is installed and activated, you'll want to [create your first menu](create-menu).
+Now that you've installed the plugin, you'll want to run through the [walk-through](setup).